guillaume-gomez/youtube-channels-shortcuts/README.md

 # Youtube channels shortcuts (chrome extension)
-This extension allows the user to switch between his channels
+This extension allows you to switch between your youtube channels

 # How to install